CERN/TIGRE/README.md

 ======

 TIGRE is a MATLAB/CUDA toolbox for fast and accurate 3D tomographic reconstruction.
-The aim of TIGRE is providing a wide range of easy-to-use iterative algorithms to the tomographic research community.
+The aim of TIGRE is to provide a wide range of easy-to-use iterative algorithms to the tomographic research community.
-We would like to build an stronger bridge between the algorithm researchers and imaging researchers, by encouraging and supporting contributions frmo both sides into TIGRE.
-TIGRE is free to use and distribute, use it, modify it, break it, share it; the only requirements is proper referencing to the authors.
+We would like to build an stronger bridge between algorithm researchers and imaging researchers, by encouraging and supporting contributions from both sides into TIGRE.
+TIGRE is free to use and distribute, use it, modify it, break it, share it; the only requirement is proper referencing to the authors.

-Currently it contains Cone Beam CT geometries, and a beta of parallel geometires.
+Currently it contains Cone Beam CT geometries, and a beta of parallel geometries (not fully working yet).

 **TIGRE features**:

-  - Fast (state of the art) projection using interpolation or Siddon (Jacob) ray-tracing
+  - Fast, state of the art projection using interpolation or Siddon (Jacob) ray-tracing

-  - Fast (state of the art) backprojection, with FDK weigth or matched weigths
+  - Fast, state of the art backprojection, with FDK weight or matched weight

-  - A wide range of algorithms with multiple configurations for each in each
+  - A wide range of algorithms with multiple configurations for each
       - FDK
       - SART
       - OS-SART